SausageMuffins/Mind-Palace/Notes/Computer Engineering/Interrupts.md

 ---
 ## Overview

 There are mainly two types of interrupts, the hardware initiated (power button) and the software initiated which are also known as traps.
 The handling of the interrupts are always in kernel mode.

+**==Hardware Interrupts are Asynchronous but system calls are not.==**

 **Traps:** a form of interrupt from user programs (software) due to a request/error.****